-If you would like to visit the Isle of Wight, for general infomation visit the Official Site of Isle of Wight Tourism.
-Park Resorts have holiday parks at a number locations on the island.
-For cottages to rent, Hoseasons have a nice selection.
+If you would like to visit the Isle of Wight, for general information visit the Official Site of Isle of Wight Tourism.

 About the Author: Alex Freeman is a freelance writer specialising in parenting and family topics and can be contacted via eParenting.